 John Jay College

 Prior to becoming an ITF, Ben was a Writing Fellow at Lehman College, working with professors in biology and theatre; before that, he was a graduate teaching fellow at Hunter College, teaching Theory and Practice of Expository Writing as well as First-Year Composition.
 He holds an MFA in poetry from Columbia University, where he has taught workshops and seminars in both creative and academic writing.
 Ben has had poems printed in a number of journals, including RHINO, The Greensboro Review, and Pleiades, and his first book of poems, Without Compass, was published by Four Way Books in April 2014.
 Ben also contributed a chapter to the collection Rhetoric/Composition/Play through Video Games (Palgrave Macmillan, 2013), on "Metaphor, Writer's Block, and The Legend of Zelda," where he argues that a straight line from first concept to written project sounds kind of boring, anyway.

 Chris has over 20 years experience training social movement organizations in the strategic use of new media.
 He has trained dozens of grassroots organizations across the United States, as well as in Brazil, Canada, Germany, Mexico, South Africa, and Thailand.
 Chris has been recognized as a pioneer in the grassroots use of the Internet and has received numerous grants and fellowships for his work combining technology, education, and anti-poverty organizing.
 He is a member of the Poverty Initiative at Union Theological Seminary.

 Jenny Kijowski is a Ph.D. candidate in English at The Graduate Center of The City University of New York, where she has a certificate in Film Studies and is working on a certificate in Interactive Technology & Pedagogy.
-She is also an Instructional Technology Fellow at central Macaulay Honors College, having formerly been an ITF at Brooklyn College.
+She is currently the Multimedia / Instructional Technology Associate at Macaulay Honors College, having formerly been an ITF at Brooklyn College.
 Prior to becoming an ITF, Jenny taught composition and literature courses at Queens College and BMCC as a Graduate Teaching Fellow.
 Her dissertation examines gender, nationalism and the literature of trauma.

 She lives in Brooklyn with her husband, two children (twins Nico and Luca), and another sort of child, a pit bull named Iggy.